Gamma Ray – Land of the Free II1st November 2007

 The opening track lays the foundation for the sound of the record that is surprisingly heavy, and with Roy Z in the role of producer, this had to be a good sounding record, but it is not Roy’s best work to date.

 Heavy riffing and a bit too much screaming on the opening track is followed by the energetic and ultra-melodic “You Don’t Understand”.
-What follows are three songs featuring W.Axl Rose singing a duet with Bach on Aerosmiths “Back in the Saddle” and delivering background vocals.
+What follows are three songs featuring W.Axl Rose singing a duet with Bach on Aerosmiths “Back in the Saddle” and delivering background vocals on other two songs.
 His performance is solid but not outstanding.

-Angel Down is seriously heavy and “Negative Light” is a regular trash metal orgy, but there is also place for two ballads that are a nostalgic look back to Skid Row’s debut album.
-While being almost cheesy, I couldn’t help but feel nostalgic, especially while listening to the Desmond Child co-written “Falling into You”.
+Angel Down is heavy and “Negative Light” is a regular trash metal orgy, but there is also place for two ballads, which take a look back to Skid Row’s debut album.
+There is an almost cheesy quality to them, one can’t help but feel nostalgic, especially while listening to the Desmond Child co-written “Falling into You”.

-Sebastian Bach has created a good album that plays on his glory days in Skid Row, and it does it well.
-It is by far the best album he has done since Skid Row, but this album doesn’t come close to anything he has done with the band.
-His amazing energy works so much better in songs written by Snake/Bolan and it looks like neither Bach or Skids will be able to create something outstanding without each other.
+Sebastian Bach has created a good album that plays on his glory days in Skid Row, and it does it well, despite it also featuring some fillers.
+It is by far the best album he has been involved in since Skid Row, but this album doesn’t come close to anything he has done with the band.
+His amazing energy works so much better in songs written by Snake/Bolan and it looks like neither Bach or Skids will be able to create something truly outstanding without each other.

-When all is said and done, this is a good comeback from that unique figure that is Sebastian Bach, so I think it is appropriate to quote Morrissey and say: “Bigmouth strikes again”.
+When all is said and done, this is a good comeback from that unique figure that is Sebastian Bach, so that Morrissey-quote seems appropriate: “Bigmouth strikes again”.